For Questions You Don't Find Answers To, Contact Us!

 Overhead Crane Operator Recertification

 NCCCO certifications are recognized in all 50 states.

 Mobile Crane Operator candidates are required to complete and pass the Written Core Exam, at least 1 Written Specialty Exam, and a Practical Exam.
 You can take the exams in any order.
 Candidates have 12 months after they pass their first exam (Written or Practical), to pass the corresponding Written or Practical exam(s) in the same designation(s).
 For example, a candidate passing the Written Exams (Core + Specialty) in the Lattice Boom Cranes (LBC & LBT) designation in January 2022, has until the end of January 2023 to pass the Lattice Boom Cranes (LBC & LBT) Practical Exam.
 Any exams passed within a 12 month period will count towards your certification.
 You can find more detailed information on these exam outlines at the link below.

 Mobile Crane Operator CCO Certification

 Unfortunately, with all the different crane types in use today, it would be impossible to safely assess whether an individual possesses the skill set to be proficient on all types.
-Fortunately, we do have 3 different types at our location for which you can be assessed – TSS, TLL and LBC.
+Fortunately, we do have 3 different types at our location for which you can be assessed – ABC, LAT, TSS, and TLL.

 To become a CCO certified Rigger I, you must take and pass the level I Written and Practical Exam.
 You can take the exams in either order, but you must pass your second exam within 12 months after passing your first Exam.
 Rigger II can be added at any time, but if you are in the final year of your level I certification, you can take the level II Written exam in place of the level I recertification exam.
 You must also pass a level II Practical Exam within 12 months after passing your level II Written Exam.
 For more detailed information on these exams, please click the link below.